MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 For both calls and meetings, as long as the required Optimize IP subnets for Teams media are correctly in place in the route table, when Teams calls the _GetBestRoute_ method to determine which interface it should use for a particular destination, the local interface will be returned for Microsoft destinations in the Microsoft IP blocks listed above.

+In certain scenarios, often outside of the control of Teams, media traffic still traverses the VPN tunnel even with the correct routes in place.
+If you encounter this scenario then using a firewall rule to block the Teams IP subnets or ports from using the VPN should suffice.

 A current requirement for this to work in 100% of scenarios is to also add the IP range **13.107.60.1/32**.
 This should not be necessary very shortly due to an update in the latest Teams client due for release w/c **March 30 2020**.

 Signalling traffic is performed over HTTPS and is not as latency sensitive as the media traffic and is marked as **Allow** in the URL/IP data and thus can safely be routed through the VPN client if desired.